featurit/featurit-sdk-angular/README.md

 // The track method will be used to send a new tracking event to the server.
-// We can add as many properties to our events as we want. this.featurit.track("my-event-name", {
+// We can add as many properties to our events as we want.

+// Take into account that your properties can't start with an _underscore, as it is reserved. this.featurit.track("my-event-name", {
   "my-event-property": "my-property-value",
 });